Discover the Many Benefits and Uses of Magnesium

 - Boosted Energy.
 Magnesium is required for cellular energy production.2

-- Magnesium deficiency is associated with increased stress and feelings of anxiousness.
-Increased magnesium intake at sufficient levels can help support a healthy stress response and reduce occasional anxiousness.
+- Increased magnesium intake at sufficient levels can help support a healthy stress response and reduce occasional anxiousness.
 3

-- Better sleep and less stress since magnesium supports healthy nerve function and the healthy functioning of gamma-aminobutyric acid (GABA) receptors, which calms the brain and reduces tension.4
+- Better sleep and less stress since magnesium supports healthy nerve function and increases GABA, a neurotransmitter that helps calm brain activity and calm a restless mind.4

-- Healthy muscle function and a reduction in occasional leg cramps due to magnesium deficiency.
+- Healthy muscle function and a reduction in occasional leg cramps.
 This is in part due to magnesium’s role in potassium absorption and muscle relaxation.2

 - Healthjy blood pressure support, because magnesium helps blood vessels relax and enables calcium and potassium absorption, both of which are needed for maintaining healthy blood pressure already within the normal range.5,6